majorleaguetagpro/Rules/README.md

 ### Section 1 - Playoff Rounds
 1. The top 6 teams from majors and minors will make playoffs.
 2. There will be 3 rounds for playoffs:
-    * Quarterfinals (Equidistant Eight)
+    * Quarterfinals (Secant Six)
         * The top two teams will have a bye.
 The third seeded team will choose their opponent from either the fifth or sixth seeded team, with the fourth seeded team playing the last remaining team not chosen.
     * Semifinals (Foci Four)
         * The top two seeded teams will choose their opponents in order from any of the remaining lower two seeded teams.
-    * Finals (Superball)
+    * Finals (Superball/Muperball)
         * The two remaining teams will play for the championship.

 ### Section 2 - Tiebreakers
+1. Tiebreakers for playoff eligibility will be settled in a play-in round following typical playoff rules described insections 3 and 4 to determine playoff eligibility.
+Tiebreakers consisting of more than one team for eligibility will be settled on a case-by-case basis as needed.
-1. Tiebreakers will be determined in the following order:
+2. Tiebreakers for seeding will be determined in the following order:
     1. Head-to-head results between the teams involved
     2. Cap difference
     3. Head-to-head cap difference